 Xinomavro is not an extracted varietal; it is a wine that has high acids and tannins but is also elegant.
 It has great aging capabilities and is often compared to Nebbiolo from Piedmont.
 Stylistically there are many similarities but price-wise, xinomavro from Naoussa is very affordable, starting as low as $15.

-Read the complete story and meet some of the producers of Naoussa at Napa Valley Register.
+Read the read the original story in the Napa Valley Register.